 Stable isotopes are useful for looking at food web composition because they can tell us about a species diet and habitat use.
 Carbon (δ13C) and nitrogen (δ15N) stable isotopes are commonly used as indicators of resource use and trophic position, respectively.
 Sulphur stable isotopes (δ34S) can be used to differentiate between open water and benthic habitats in freshwater ecosystems.
 While two isotope niche analysis has been more commonly used, this project will use three to create a clearer picture of what is happening within these ecosystems.

-Relevant Lab Members – Cecilia Heuvel (MSc), Tanya Fendler (MSc - Alumni)
+Relevant Lab Members – Cecilia Heuvel (PhD), Tanya Fendler (MSc - Alumni)